YanzheL/Matrix/README.md

 # Matrix

+### Description
-### Matrix is a command line application which is used for solving simple linear algebra problems.
+Matrix is a command line application which is used for solving simple linear algebra problems.

-### This program mainly suit for UNIX/Linux plaforms, but files in "Matrix" folder is still compatible with Windows (With some functions disabled)
+This program works well on UNIX/Linux plaforms, but files in "Matrix" folder is still compatible with Windows (With some functions disabled)

-### All source code file except "cJSON.c" and "cJSON.h" are written by Yanzhe Lee.
+All source code file except "cJSON.c" and "cJSON.h" are written by Yanzhe Lee.

-### Having tested quantities times,this program works perfectly on OSX system.
+### Story of this project

+This is the first programming project of me when I started first year CS courses at HIT.

+So the implementations of matrix operations are very naive without any optimization.

+I just use this project for learning C language as well as Linear Algebra.

+### Features

 There are some MODEs that you can choose to solve different kinds of problems.